MvRens/G940LEDControl/Docs/scripting.rst

 ----------------
 The default scripts included with G940LEDControl can be found in the folder selected during installation, for example "C:\\Program Files (x86)\\G940 LED Control".
 In there you will find a Scripts\\FSX folder containing the Lua files.

 In addition scripts are loaded from your user data path.
-This folder is automatically created by G940LEDControl after you have changed any button configuration or settings.
-To open the folder, type or paste "%APPDATA%\\G940LEDControl" into a Windows Explorer address bar and press Enter.
-Inside you can create the same Scripts\\FSX folder structure.
+This folder is automatically created by G940LEDControl.
+To open the folder, type or paste "%APPDATA%\\G940LEDControl\\Scripts\\FSX" into a Windows Explorer address bar and press Enter.
 Scripts in this folder will not be overwritten when installing a new version.

 Anatomy of a button function